mahesh-panchal/nf-core_modules_demo/README.md

 # nf-core Modules Demonstration

 A demonstration of how to use nf-core modules in your workflow.
+This repository include sample code as well as explanation on how to use nf-core modules.

 [nf-core](https://nf-co.re/) is a set of community curated workflows written in Nextflow.
 The DSL2 syntax of Nextflow allows the use of